chriskonnertz/string-calc/README.md

 If an operator does not seem suitable for a purpose, a function might be an appropriate alternative.

 Operator classes implement the `operate($leftNumber, $rightNumber)` method.
 Its parameters represent the operands.
-It might be confusing that even if the operator is a unary operator its `operate` method needs to have offer both parameters.
+It might be confusing that even if the operator is a unary operator its `operate` method needs to offer both parameters.
 The `$rightNumber` parameter will contain the operand of the unary operation while the left will contain 0.

 ### Functions

 Functions in a term represent mathematical functions.
-Typically the textual representation of a function consists of two or more letters, for example: `min`
+Typically, the textual representation of a function consists of two or more letters, for example: `min`

 Good usage examples of using functions: